Dolphin behavior and conservation

 WHAT IS THE ROLE OF THE VOLUNTEER?

-Our 2-week missions need certified divers who are minimum level 1 or Open Water with an experience of at least 15 to 20 dives at sea.
-Divers must be in good physical condition and demonstrate good team spiritThey should not be too sensitive to seasickness.
-They will show their credential and logbook before starting the dives.
+Our 14-day missions need certified scuba divers with a minimum Open Water certification and an experience of at least 20 dives at sea.
+The volunteers must show their credential before starting diving with us.
+They must be in good physical and mental conditions and demonstrate good team spirit.
+They must not be too sensitive to seasickness.

 WHAT ARE THE VOLUNTEER ACTIVITIES AND RESPONSIBILITIES?

-1. Underwater sightings.
+1. Underwater sightings

 We strongly recommend you to bring your own underwater camera.

-WITH WHOM WILL THE VOLUNTEERS BE WORKING WITH?
+WITH WHOM WILL THE VOLUNTEERS BE WORKING?

 WHAT DO WE EXPECT FROM THE VOLUNTEERS?